sjmikler/pytorch-symbolic/docs/advanced_topics.md

 ![images/draw_graph2.png](images/draw_graph2.png)

+Question mark displayed instead the name of a variable indicates that the variable was not found in the given namespace.
 Similarly to `node_text_func` you can use `edge_text_func` to display custom labels on the edges.
 By default, we display the name of the layer, e.g. `Linear` or `Conv2d`.